-Obeticholic acid can cause serious or life-threatening liver damage, especially if the dose of obeticholic acid is not adjusted when liver disease worsens.
-If you experience any of the following symptoms while taking obeticholic acid, call your doctor immediately: yellowing of the skin or eyes, dark urine, black tarry stools, coughing up or vomiting blood, nausea, vomiting, abdominal pain, swelling in and around the stomach area, weight loss, loss of appetite, fatigue, diarrhea, confusion, slurred speech, anxiety, mood swings, changes in personality, or less frequent urination.
+Obeticholic acid can cause liver damage, sometimes serious enough to require liver transplantation or cause death, especially in patients that have cirrhosis (scarring) of the liver.
+Tell your doctor if you have or have ever had cirrhosis of the liver.
+Your doctor may tell you not to take obeticholic acid.
+If you experience any of the following symptoms while taking obeticholic acid, call your doctor immediately: yellowing of the skin or eyes, dark urine, black tarry stools, coughing up or vomiting blood, swelling in and around the stomach area, confusion, slurred speech, anxiety, mood swings, or changes in personality.
+If you experience any of the following symptoms and they are severe or do not go away, call your doctor right away: nausea, vomiting, diarrhea, abdominal pain, weight loss, loss of appetite, tiredness or weakness, lightheadedness, fever, chills, or less frequent urination.

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain tests before and during your treatment to check your liver function and your body's response to obeticholic acid.
+Your doctor will order certain tests before and during your treatment to check your liver function and your body's response to obeticholic acid.

 Why is this medication prescribed?